nodules/xamel/README.md

 } );
 ```

-## NodeSet keeps source nodes order
+## NodeSet preserves nodes' order

-So processing of a bad-designed xml, where order means, possible:
+So processing a bad-designed xml, where order of nodes is significant, is completely possible:

 XML (query.xml)